Working To Protect The Financial Interests Of You And Your Children

 The Georgia child support guidelines are challenging even to professionals.
 When determining how much you will receive or are obligated to pay, it is still important to carefully consider your individual situation.
 Without the help of an experienced child support attorney, your payments may not be calculated fairly or accurately.

 Child support can be a major part of your budget after a divorce.
-To protect your financial interests, call 770-888-5120 to schedule a consultation with one of our family lawyers.
-We offer convenient office locations in Alpharetta, Atlanta and Cumming.
+To protect your financial interests, call The Siemon Law Firm at 770-888-5120 to schedule a consultation with one of our family law lawyers in the metro Atlanta area.

 Family Law Lawyers Versed In Georgia Child Support Laws

-A “worksheet” must be filed in the appropriate court — whether in Fulton, Forsyth, Gwinnett, Hall, Dawson, DeKalb, Cherokee, Forsyth or Cobb County.
-In theory, this means that your obligation to pay child support — or the amount you can reasonably expect to receive — is objectively determined.
+A “worksheet” must be filed in the appropriate Georgia court — whether in Fulton County, Forsyth County, Cobb County or other counties in Northern Georgia In theory, this means that your obligation to pay child support — or the amount you can reasonably expect to receive — is objectively determined.
 In reality, many factors can drastically change the bottom line of the child support calculation.
 To protect your financial interests, it is important that you enlist experienced representation on this critical issue.

-Divorce almost always leads to major financial adjustments for all parties involved.
-We are practical lawyers who want the best for you and your children, and we are dedicated to making certain that you are treated fairly in any settlement agreement or by the courts if your case goes to litigation.
+Divorce cases almost always lead to major financial adjustments for all parties involved.
+We are practical Atlanta divorce attorneys who want the best for you and your children, and we are dedicated to making certain that you are treated fairly in any settlement agreement or by the courts if your case goes to litigation.

 Child support calculations can become especially complex if: